rasbt/watermark/README.md

 <br>
 <br>

-## Installing watermark
+## Installation and updating
 [[back to contents](#contents)]

-Simply execute the the following code snippet in an IPython shell or IPython notebook cell.
+In order to intall `watermark`, execute the the following code snippet in an IPython shell or IPython notebook cell.

 	%install_ext https://raw.githubusercontent.com/rasbt/watermark/master/watermark.py

+For updates, simply execute the `%install_ext` again.
+Information about the current watermark version can be found in the help menu (via `%watermark?`).

 <br>
 <br>